-Tours, Hikes and Activities in Glenorchy
+The Top Tours, Hikes and Activities in Glenorchy

 A photographer’s dream, a hiker’s paradise and a Lord of the Rings fan’s mecca, Glenorchy is a worthwhile road trip from Queenstown.
 The small settlement on the shores of Lake Wakatipu is surrounded by snow-capped mountains, ancient beech forests and the braided glacier-fed Dart and Rees rivers.
-While many recommend to simply “go there”, it’s not always obvious what there is to do in Glenorchy once you arrive.
+While many recommend simply to “go there”, it’s not always obvious what there is to do in Glenorchy once you arrive.
 We’ll help you plan an exceptional day (or many days) out with this list of the best things to do in Glenorchy.

 1. Enjoy a Scenic Trip Down the Glenorchy-Queenstown Road

 Let’s kick this list of things to do in Glenorchy off with the journey itself.
 Spanning around 45km (28 miles) along Lake Wakatipu between Queenstown and Glenorchy, the Glenorchy-Queenstown Road is one of the most stunning drives in New Zealand.
 There are many reasons to stop for photos along the way, using the roadside parking areas, as well as places to walk such as the Twelve Mile Delta to Bob’s Cove Track, Lake Face Creek Falls and the Mt Judah trails.

 2. Get an Obligatory Photo of the Glenorchy Boat Shed